 Status: Active.
-There is a planned EPA/State NPDES Phase II stormwater permit audit in 2020, with new compliance expectations from EPA and the State.
-Given: the State's communications about the new requirements, and that 16 of the 20 communities that have been audited in 2019 have received Notices of Violation and 3 additional communities have received Notices of Deficiency, staff anticipate that a Notice of Violation or at best a Notice of Deficiency will result from the audit.
-Stormwater staff are working to improve permit performance, but have limited capacity due to other demands.
+There is a planned EPA/State NPDES Phase II stormwater permit audit in 2020, with new compliance expectations from EPA and the State of the Town (and all NC municipalities).
+Given the State staff's communications about the audit and Stormwater staff understanding of the current permit compliance performance, staff anticipate that a Letter of Deficiency would probably be given if the audit were to occur today.
+Stormwater Staff intend to emphasize permit performance in the staff work plan for the remainder of 2019 and into 2020.

-Fiscal and Staffing Considerations: Preparing for this audit and improving the Town's permit compliance and record keeping activities has been and will continue to be a major undertaking for staff.
+Fiscal and Staffing Considerations: Preparing for this audit and improving the Town's permit compliance and record keeping activities will be a major undertaking for staff in the months to come.